Many ecommerce retailers are using a free shipping policy to drive customer satisfaction, and even as a conversion tactic to drive revenue.

-But are free returns and exchanges viable for your Shopify business?
+But, are free Shopify returns and exchanges viable for your business?

 In a hurry, no time to read this blog?
 No problem, try this free calculator to see if free return shipping works for your company:

 Free return shipping can give your business a boost when it comes to customer satisfaction, but do the potential benefits outweigh the costs?
-Let's take a look:

 In fact, according to this study— 62% of consumers are frustrated when asked to pay for return postage and packaging.